-or Christians living in the Middle Belt and North of Nigeria persecution is rife and life precarious.
-Christian communities are targeted in deadly “religious cleansing” assaults by jihadi Boko Haram, and “your land or your blood” attacks by armed militant Fulani herdsmen.
+Nigeria is roughly 50% Muslim and 50% Christian.
+The majority of Muslims live in the North and the South is mainly Christian, while the Middle Belt has roughly equal numbers.
+For Christians living in the Middle Belt and the North persecution is rife and life precarious.
+Christian communities are targeted in deadly “religious cleansing” assaults by jihadi Boko Haram, and in “your land or your blood” attacks by militant Fulani herdsmen.

 Since 2015, extremist violence has killed more than 7,000 Christians.
 Thousands have been maimed, kidnapped or had their homes and livelihoods destroyed.
 “We are tired and we do not want to bother others about our tragedies.
 We seem always to be reporting deaths and attacks, and people are weary of our reports,” said a Middle Belt village head in 2020.